Jesmv/martian-robots/README.md

 # Martian Robots

-This is a solution for GuideSmith position.
-Exercise is done by Jessica Manso.
+This is a solution for The Martian Robots problem.
 It is written in C# using **.Net core** and simulate the movement of a Martian Robot.

 ## Prerequisites